 Daughter Delores "Jean" Kennedy (1941-2019) was born on Feb.
 17, 1941 in Zanesville.
 She married Terry Lee Garrett Sr. (Aug.
 24, 1939-2011), son of Roy and Beulah (Sidwell) Garrett.
 The four children produced by this marriage were Terry Lee Garrett Jr., Richard "Rick" Garrett, Debra Smith and Penny LeRoy.
 Terry was a veteran of the U.S. Navy.
 He made a living by working for Autozone, while Jean was employed with Riesbeck's Food Markets.
 Their residence in 2009 was in Duncan Falls, OH.
 At the age of 71, Terry was swept away by the angels on May 10, 2011.
 An obituary in the Zanesville Times Recorder said he was survived by seven grandchildren and three great-grandchildren.
 The remains were interred in Zanesville Memorial Park.
 Jean survived her husband by eight years and endured the heartbreak of the untimely death of her son Terry Jr. She died at the age of 78 on July 29, 2019.
 Leading her funeral service was Rev. Dr. Steven Dupler.

 Daughter Velma Kennedy (1945-2021) was born on March 4, 1945 in Zanesville.
 As a young woman, she obtained a job at the Maysville Supermarket.
 On April 17, 1964, she was joined in wedlock with John H. Miller (Jan.
 16, 1936-1997), son of David Lawrence and Frances (Wetz) Miller of Zanesville.
 The ceremony was held in the South Zanesville Church of the Nazarene, presided over by Rev. James L. Honaker.
 Her photo portrait was printed in a Zanesville Times Recorder story about the wedding.
 At the time of marriage, John was employed by Ross's Sohio Service Station.
-Four sons born to this union included Kevin P. Miller, John Miller, Bryan Miller and Adam Miller.
+The four sons born to this union included Kevin Patrick Miller, John Allen Miller, Bryan Keith Miller and Adam Troy Miller.
 John went on to a 30-year career as a truck driver for Borden Dairy.
 For six years, he was a member of the U.S. Army Reserves.
 On Aug.
 27, 1997, John was rushed to the Bethesda Hospital emergency room where he died that day at the age of 61.
 Rev. Larry Kudart officiated the funeral service, with burial following in Greenwood Cemetery, and an obituary published in the Times Recorder.
 Velma lived as a widow in Zanesville for 24 years.
 She owned a Candy Corner business and finished her working career with employment at Big Lots.
 The angel of death swept her away at home at the age of 76 on April 27, 2021.
 She was survived by nine grandchildren and four great-grandchildren.
 Burial of the remains was in Pleasant Grove Cemetery in Zanesville, with Chaplain Tim Patton preaching the funeral sermon.

 Son Frederick Wayne "Fred" Kennedy (1943-2021) was born on Aug.
 14, 1943 in Zanesville, Muskingum County, OH.
 During the Vietnam War, he served in the U.S. Army.
 On Oct.
 26, 1968, he entered into wedlock with his first bride, Connie Lee Rambo ( ? - ? ), daughter of Mrs. F.P.
 Guy of Roseville, OH.
 The wedding was held at South Zanesville United Methodist Church, led by Rev. Frank Crofoot and announced in the Zanesville Times Recorder.
 At the time, Connie worked for the Snelling and Snelling employment agency.
 The pair made a home in Crooksville and are believed to have produced a family of four -- Joey Kennedy, Julie Miller, Kim Houston and Christy Land.
 Early in his working career, circa 1968, he was employed by Gould-National Batteries.
 In time he switched jobs, and for three decades earned a living with Stewart-Glapat Corporation, a Zanesville-based manufacturer of extendable conveyors used to improve material handling productivity.
 In his free time, he liked to fish and work with wood.
 On April 16, 1988, when he was 45 years of age, he entered into marriage with Rosalind K. Darst ( ? -living).
 They remained together for 32 years and made their home in Zanesville.
 They were members of Rolling Plains United Methodist Church.
 Sadly, at the age of 77, Frederick passed away on Feb.
 25, 2021 as a patient in Zanesville's Genesis Hospital.
 Funeral services were held in the family church, led by Pastor John Alice.
 Burial with full military honors followed in Zanesville Memorial Park Cemetery.
 An obituary in the Times Recorder said he was survived by five grandchildren and four great-grandchildren.